salafimanhaj/salafi/_pages/introduction.md

 This great Islamic faith is based on five basic principles, which are its pillars.
 They are mentioned in the Two Sahih (authentic) Books of Hadith (i.e. Al-Bukhari and Muslim) in the narration of Ibn `Umar (may Allah be pleased with them both) that the Prophet (peace be upon him) said, "Islam was based on five pillars: testimony that there is no God but Allah and that Muhammad is the Messenger of Allah; performing Salah (prayers), giving Zakah; fasting Ramadan; and performing Hajj (pilgrimage)." [^1]

+##### The two Testimonies are the first and most important pillar of Islam.

+Such great words are not merely an act of worship to be pronounced by tongue, though by pronouncing them one becomes a Muslim.
+It is an commitment to act according to what they imply, including the worship of Allah Alone sincerely; the belief that He is the Only One worthy of worship and that worshipping anything or anyone other than Him is Batil (baseless and void).

+They imply the necessity of loving Allah, the Glorified, as well as for His Messenger (peace be upon him).
+Such devotion implies worshipping Allah Alone, glorifying Him, and following the Sunnah (supererogatory act of worship following the example of the Prophet).
+Allah, the Exalted, states, "Say (O Muhammad صلى الله عليه وسلم to mankind): "**If you (really) love Allâh then follow me (i.e. accept Islâmic Monotheism, follow the Qur’ân and the Sunnah), Allâh will love you and forgive you your sins.**" [al-Imran: 31]

+They (i.e. the two testimonies) imply obedience to the Messenger of Allah (peace be upon him) concerning all of his commands.
+Allah (Glorified be He) says: "**And whatsoever the Messenger (Muhammad صلى الله عليه وسلم) gives you, take it; and whatsoever he forbids you, abstain (from it)**" [al-Hashr: 7]

+It is reported by Al-Bukhari and Muslim that the Prophet (peace be upon him) said, “Three (qualities) whoever have them will taste the sweetness of faith: When Allah and His Messenger are more dearer to him than everything else...” [^2]

+Thus, the Prophet (peace be upon him) stated, “None of you will believe until I am dearer to him than his father, his children, and all people.” [^3]

+##### The second pillar: performance of Salah (Prayer).

+It is the second and most important pillar after the two testimonies, as it is the basic foundation of Islam.
+Indeed, the first act of worship for which Muslim servants will be called to account on the Day of Resurrection is Salah.
+If Salah is fulfilled, they will achieve success and prosperity, and if it is lacking, they will face loss and frustration.
+Salah is an act of worship that must be performed at its due time.
+Allah, the Exalted, states, "**Verily, As-Salât (the prayer) is enjoined on the believers at fixed hours.**" [an-Nisa': 103]

+Allah, the Glorified and Exalted, has commanded us to faithfully observe them at their prescribed times, hence He states, "**Guard strictly (five obligatory) As-Salawât (the prayers) especially the middle Salât (i.e. the best prayer - 'Asr ).
+And stand before Allâh with obedience [and do not speak to others during the Salât (prayers)].**" [al-Baqarah: 238]

 ---

 [^1]: Al-Bukhari, Sahih, Book on faith, no. 8; Muslim, Sahih, Book on faith, no. 16; Al-Tirmidhy, Sunan, Book on faith, no. 2609; Al-Nasa*y, Sunan, Book on faith and its laws, no. 5001; and Ahmad ibn Hanbal, Musnad, vol. 2, p.
 26.
+[^2]: Al-Bukhari, Sahih, Book on faith, no. 16; Muslim, Sahih, Book on faith, no. 43; Al-Tirmidhy, Sunan, Book on faith, no. 2624; Al-Nasa*y, Sunan, Book on faith and its laws, no. 4988; Ibn Majah, Sunan, Book on trials, no. 4033; and Ahmad ibn Hanbal, Musnad, vol. 3, p.
+172.
+[^3]: Al-Bukhari, Sahih, Book on faith, no. 15; Muslim, Sahih, Book on faith, no. 44; Al-Nasa*y, Sunan, Book on faith and its laws, no. 5013; Ibn Majah, Sunan, Introduction, no. 67; Ahmad ibn Hanbal, Musnad, vol. 3, p.
+278; and Al-Darimy, Sunan, Book on heart-softening narrations, no. 2741.